-- Causality: learning the strength of a relation vs. learning the existence and form of a relation - Language acquisition: learning a speaker's accent, or frequencies of different words vs. learning a new tense or syntactic rule (or learning a new language, or the existence of different languages) - Concepts: learning what horses look like vs. learning that there is a new species (or learning that there are species) - Intuitive physics: learning the mass of an object vs. learning about gravity or angular momentum
+- Causality: learning the strength of a relation vs. learning the existence and form of a relation - Perception: learning the strength of a cue vs. learning the existence of a cue, in sensory cue combination - Language acquisition: learning a speaker's accent, or frequencies of different words vs. learning a new tense or syntactic rule (or learning a new language, or the existence of different languages) - Concepts: learning what horses look like vs. learning that there is a new species (or learning that there are species) - Intuitive physics: learning the mass of an object vs. learning about the existence of a force (e.g., gravity, magnetism)